 - 1/2 lime squeezed

-- Finely dice the red onion and fry with a splash of olive oil for around 5 minutes
+- Finely dice the garlic, red onion, ginger, chilli and onion then add to the frying pan with the olive oil and gently fry for around 6-7 minutes

-If you like this recipe why not try my Massaman inspired Sweet Potato Curry.
+If you like this recipe why not try my Massaman Inspired Lentil and Vegetable Curry